codinggujarat/GearGuard-The-Ultimate-Maintenance-Tracker-Odoo-x-Adani-University-Hackathon-26/README.md

 # GearGuard: The Ultimate Maintenance Tracker 🛠️

 A modern, robust, and intelligent Maintenance Management System designed to bridge the gap between industrial assets and technical teams.
-Built for the **CodingGujarat** hackathon.
+Built for the **codingGujarat** hackathon.

 ---